zudochkin/awesome-newsletters/README.md

 - [Awesome SysAdmin Newsletter](https://sysadmin.libhunt.com/newsletter).
 A curated list of awesome SysAdmin tools, software and resources.
 - [Monitoring Weekly](https://monitoring.love/).
 Monitoring Weekly delivers the latest monitoring news, articles, and tools right to your inbox.
 - [SRE Weekly](http://sreweekly.com/).
 SRE Weekly is a newsletter devoted to everything related to keeping a site or service available as consistently as possible.
-- [Web Operations Weekly](https://webopsweekly.com/).
+- [StatusCode Weekly](https://weekly.statuscode.com/).
 A weekly newsletter on Web operations, infrastructure, performance, and tooling, from the browser down to the metal.

 ### Cloud Development

 - [Your weekly Azure news fix](https://azureweekly.info/).
 Azure Weekly is a summary of the week's top news in the Microsoft Azure ecosystem, as well as interesting historic content that's well worth reading.
 - [Serverless Status](https://serverless.email/).
 A weekly newsletter about serverless architectures and paradigms, function-as-a-service, AWS Lambda, etc.
 - [Google Cloud Weekly Newsletter](https://www.gcpweekly.com/).
 This Google Cloud Weekly is a summary of the week's top news, tutorials, videos, podcasts associated to the Google Cloud ecosystem, it's well worth reading.
-- [Last Week in AWS](https://lastweekinaws.com/).
+- [Last Week in AWS](https://www.lastweekinaws.com/).
 A weekly roundup of news from Amazon's cloud ecosystem.

 ### Kubernetes